sigon426/lab/Leaflet/arcgis_services/README.md

 ArcGIS Server map services
 ==========================

-A lot of public data are layers available only through ArcGIS Server map services

-Esri-Leaflet is a Javascript library used to make applications using the Leaflet.js library.
+A lot of public data are layers available only through ArcGIS Server map services so you can use Esri-Leaflet, a Javascript library used to make applications using the open source Leaflet.js library.

 http://esri.github.io/esri-leaflet/